MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-These examples take the given string and capitalize the first letter:
+These examples capitalize the first letter in a string:

 ```
 sentenceCase('a')